tonyedwardspz/tonyedwardspz/blog/_posts/2022/2022-11-27-tending-the-internet-garden.md

 It amounts to a lot of time.
 And as each platform fell into the internet abyss, so too has the content that I’d contributed.
 A lot of it in some cases.
 In other case I accidentally reset 5 years of scrobble data after one two many coffee’s. 🤷‍♀️

 With the recent uptick in time dedicated to writing that I’ve been doing more recently, I’ve decided to tend my corner of the internet as a gardener might tend a flower bed.
 It feels less icky than helping to grow an engagement driven platform. . . but I’ll be doing some of that too.
 By no means am I “leaving” social media or anything so cliché, but I will be increasingly sharing content on my own site, as well as trying to make is a central place for all your Tony needs.

-I don’t like social media, but social media likes me.